Manya2302/Swapchat/replit.md

 ## Replit Setup

-### Initial Setup Complete (October 3, 2025)

-The project has been successfully configured to run in the Replit environment:

-1. **Development Workflow**: Configured to run `npm run dev` on port 5000 with webview output
-2. **Database**: PostgreSQL database has been created and schema pushed successfully
-3. **Vite Configuration**: Already configured with `allowedHosts: true` for Replit proxy compatibility
-4. **Server Configuration**: Express server binds to `0.0.0.0:5000` for frontend access
-5. **Deployment**: Configured for autoscale deployment with build and start scripts

-### Environment Secrets Configuration

-Database secrets configured:
-- `DATABASE_URL` ✓ (PostgreSQL connection - auto-configured by Replit)

-Optional secrets (have development fallbacks):
-- `JWT_SECRET` (defaults to 'default-secret-key-change-me' for development)
-- `ENCRYPTION_MASTER_KEY` (defaults to development key, min 32 chars)
-- `HCAPTCHA_SECRET_KEY` (needed for captcha verification on login)
-- `EMAIL_SERVICE`, `EMAIL_USER`, `EMAIL_PASSWORD` (needed for OTP emails)

-**Note**: The application will run in development mode with default values.
-For production or full feature testing, configure the optional secrets in the Secrets panel.

 ### GitHub Import Setup (October 3, 2025)

 **Project successfully imported and configured for Replit:**

+The project has been configured to run in the Replit environment with MongoDB:

-1. ✓ PostgreSQL database created and schema pushed
+1. ✓ **MongoDB Database**: Installed via Nix packages and running on localhost:27017
+2. ✓ **Workflows Configured**:
+   - "MongoDB" workflow runs the MongoDB server in the background
-2. ✓ Workflow configured: "Start application" runs `npm run dev` on port 5000
+   - "Start application" workflow runs `npm run dev` on port 5000 with webview output
-3. ✓ Vite already configured with `allowedHosts: true` for Replit proxy
+3. ✓ **Vite Configuration**: Already configured with `allowedHosts: true` for Replit proxy compatibility
-4. ✓ Server binds to `0.0.0.0:5000` for proper frontend access
+4. ✓ **Server Configuration**: Express server binds to `0.0.0.0:5000` for frontend access
-5. ✓ Deployment configured for autoscale with build/start scripts
+5. ✓ **Dependencies**: nanoid package installed (required for vite.ts)
-6. ✓ Application running successfully - login page accessible
+6. ✓ **Application Running**: Login page accessible and functional

+### Environment Variables

+Required environment variables (currently using development defaults):

+**Database:**
+- `MONGODB_URI` - MongoDB connection string (defaults to `mongodb://localhost:27017/swapchat`)

+**Security (should be configured in Secrets for production):**
+- `JWT_SECRET` - Secret key for JWT token signing (min 32 chars recommended)
+- `ENCRYPTION_MASTER_KEY` - Master key for AES field encryption (min 32 chars required)
+- `HCAPTCHA_SECRET_KEY` - Secret for hCaptcha verification (defaults to test key `0x0000000000000000000000000000000000000000`)

+**Email (optional, needed for OTP verification):**
+- `EMAIL_SERVICE` - SMTP service provider (e.g., 'gmail')
+- `EMAIL_USER` - Email sender address
+- `EMAIL_PASSWORD` - Email account password

+**Note**: The application will run in development mode with default values.
+For production or full feature testing, configure these secrets in the Replit Secrets panel.

 ### Running the Project

-- **Development**: The workflow "Start application" runs automatically and starts the dev server
+- **Development**: The workflows run automatically - MongoDB starts first, then the application server
-- **Manual Start**: Use `npm run dev` to start the development server
+- **Manual Start**: Use `npm run dev` to start the development server (ensure MongoDB is running)
 - **Build**: Use `npm run build` to create a production build
 - **Production**: Use `npm run start` to run the production server
-- **Database Schema**: Use `npm run db:push` to sync schema changes to the database
+- **MongoDB**: The MongoDB workflow keeps the database running in the background

 ## User Preferences